NethermindEth/OIF-starknet/solver/README.md

 # Hyperlane7683 Solver - Go Implementation

-This (Golang) solver is an extension to BootNodeDev's Hyperlane7683 (Typescript) solver adding support for Starknet.
+This (Golang) solver is an extension to [BootNodeDev's Hyperlane7683 (Typescript)](https://github.com/BootNodeDev/intents-framework/tree/main) solver adding support for Starknet.
 This codebase should be used as a reference for protocols to implement or extend.

 ## Overview

 The solver listens for `Open` events from Hyperlane7683 contracts on Starknet and multiple EVM chains, then fills the intents based on configurable rules.

 ## Order Lifecycle

+There are two actors in this example, __Alice__, who opens the orders and __Solver__, who fills them and settles them.

 1. **Opened on origin**: Alice locks input tokens into the origin chain's hyperlane contract
    - Alice calls `OriginChainHyperlane7683::open(...)`